Alerts

 Edit Columns

 The Edit Columns allows you to customize displayed columns, including entity name, type, ID, first seen, last seen, rule ID, and repeat count.
-This customization empowers you to choose, include, or exclude columns for a personalized and efficient monitoring experience.
+This customization lets you to choose, include, or exclude columns for a personalized and efficient monitoring experience.
 For example, you can prioritize specific information like entity names or rule IDs based on their preferences, extracting tailored insights from AIOps alert data.

 Column Name | Description |